El-Goblino/portfolio-website/application-documentation.md

 - `.navbar` Navigation bar.
   - `.navbar img` Image used in navigation bar.
   - `.logo` Logo used in navigation bar.
+  - `.navbar svg` Svg icon used in navigation bar.
+  - `.theme-toggle` Icon used for toggling light and dark mode in navigation bar.
+  - `.nav-toggle` Toggled hamburger menu used for smaller screens in navigation bar.
+    - `.nav-toggle:hover` Toggled hamburger menu used for smaller screens in navigation bar on mouse hover.
+    - `.nav-toggle .bar` Individual bars used in hamburger menu.
   - `.nav-links` Page links used in the navigation bar.
 (Home, Projects, Contact.)
     - `.nav-links ul` Unordered list in nav-links.
     - `.nav-links li` nav-links list item.
     - `.nav-links li a` nav-links list item anchor text.
       - `.nav-links li a:hover` nav-links list item anchor text on mouse hover.

-- `.nav-toggle` Toggled hamburger menu used for smaller screens in navigation bar.
-  - `.nav-toggle:hover` Toggled hamburger menu used for smaller screens in navigation bar on mouse hover.
-  - `.nav-toggle .bar` Individual bars used in hamburger menu.

     - `.nav-links.active` When nav-links are activated.

 ## Additional Javascripts
 - `ToggleNavLinks` Function used for toggling appearance of nav-links.